eras/mxrxtx/README.md

 To download any offered files, you can use `mxrxtx monitor`. (`--output-dir` is advisable here as well.)
 It will only consider new events synced after starting the tool.

+# FAQ
+## How to spell the name?
+It should be spelled as follows: _äm äx är äx tee äx_.